 Only euro 52.00

-Discount and special prices for events, exhibitions and tourist services
+Discount and special prices for exhibitions, attractions and tourist services

 Valid 72 hours from the first validation at museums and public transport.

 Roma Pass 72 Hours, which is sponsored by Rome City Council and the Ministry for the Arts and Cultural Activities, in collaboration with ATAC, the public transport company, is the capital’s special tourist-cultural card that allows tourists to access a variety of discounts and services that make it easier and cheaper to enjoy the beauty of Rome.

 Free entry to the first 2 visited museums and / or archaeological sites and / or experience of your choice.
 Free admission includes the exhibition held in the museum.

 Reduced ticket to all other museums and / or archaeological sites and / or experience visited thereafter.
 The concessionary ticket includes the exhibition held in the museum.

 Free use of the city’s public transport network for 72h from the first validation on the means of transport.
 It is valid on all means of local public transport operated by ATAC (bus, metro A, B, B1 and C and railway lines Roma-Lido, Roma Flaminio Piazza del Popolo-Viterbo, Roma-Giardinetti), within the territory of the Municipality of Rome.
 ATAC Bus line 720 to connect Ciampino Airport to Laurentina Station Metro B and the ATAC Bus line 520 to connect Ciampino Airport from/to the Metro A stations of Subaugusta (bus terminal at the square in front of the Metro stop) and Cinecittà.
 Must be completed in its entirety and is not transferable.
 The card must be presented at the request of control staff, together with a valid ID.
 All special connections tpl Atac, the railway lines Trenitalia FL, the connection Tiburtina/Termini/Fiumicino Airport, the connection Trenitalia “No stop” Roma Termini-Fiumicino Airport (Leonardo Express) and all connections to and from Fiumicino Airport are not included.

 In the kit:

 The Roma Pass 72 Hours card: the card used to visit museums / archaeological sites / experience and on the public transport system as described above.

 Where to buy: